systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

-In order to maximize compatibility with file system implementations and restricted boot loader environments, and to minimize conflicting character use with other programs, file names shall be chosen from a restricted character set:
+In order to maximize compatibility with file system implementations and restricted boot loader environments, and to minimize conflicting character use with other programs, file names shall be chosen from a restricted character
-ASCII upper and lower case characters, digits, "+", "-", "_" and ".".
+set: ASCII upper and lower case characters, digits, "+", "-", "_" and ".".
 Also, the file names should have a length of at least one and at most 255 characters (including file name suffix).

 These configuration snippets shall be Unix-style text files (i.e. line separation with a single newline character), in the UTF-8 encoding.
 The configuration snippets are loosely inspired on Grub1's configuration syntax.
 Lines beginning with '#' shall be ignored and used for commenting.
 The first word of a line is used as key and shall be separated by one or more spaces from its value.
 The following keys are known:

 * `title` shall contain a human readable title string for this menu item.
 This will be displayed in the boot menu for the item.
 It is a good idea to initialize this from the `PRETTY_NAME` of `/etc/os-release`.
 This name should be descriptive and does not have to be unique.
 If a boot loader discovers two entries with the same title it is a good idea to show more than just the raw title in the UI, for example by appending the `version` field.
 This field is optional.
 Example: "Fedora 18 (Spherical Cow)".
 * `version` shall contain a human readable version string for this menu item.
 This is usually the kernel version and is intended for use by OSes to install multiple kernel versions at the same time with the same `title` field.
 This field shall be in a syntax that is useful for Debian-style version sorts, so that the boot loader UI can determine the newest version easily and show it first or preselect it automatically.
 This field is optional.
 Example: `3.7.2-201.fc18.x86_64`.
 * `machine-id` shall contain the machine ID of the OS `/etc/machine-id`.
 This is useful for boot loaders and applications to filter out boot entries, for example to show only a single newest kernel per OS, or to group items by OS, or to maybe filter out the currently booted OS in UIs that want to show only other installed operating systems.
 This ID shall be formatted as 32 lower case hexadecimal characters (i.e. without any UUID formatting).
 This key is optional.
 Example: `4098b3f648d74c13b1f04ccfba7798e8`.
-* `linux` refers to the Linux kernel to spawn and shall be a path relative to the `$BOOT` directory.
+* `linux` refers to the Linux kernel to spawn and shall be a path relative to `$BOOT`.
 It is recommended that every distribution creates a machine id and version specific subdirectory below `$BOOT` and places its kernels and initial RAM disk images there.
+Example:
-Example: `/6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux`.
+  `/6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux`.
 * `initrd` refers to the initrd to use when executing the kernel.
-This also shall be a path relative to the `$BOOT` directory.
+This also shall be a path relative to `$BOOT`.
 This key is optional.
 This key may appear more than once in which case all specified images are used, in the order they are listed.
+Example:
-Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`.
+  `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`.
 * `efi` refers to an arbitrary EFI program.
 This also takes a path relative to `$BOOT`.
 If this key is set, and the system is not an EFI system this entry should be hidden.
 * `options` shall contain kernel parameters to pass to the Linux kernel to spawn.
 This key is optional and may appear more than once in which case all specified parameters are used in the order they are listed.
 * `devicetree` refers to the binary device tree to use when executing the kernel.
-This also shall be a path relative to the `$BOOT` directory.
+This also shall be a path relative to `$BOOT`.
 This key is optional.
+Example:
-Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`.
+  `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`.
 * `devicetree-overlay` refers to a list of device tree overlays that should be applied by the boot loader.
 Multiple overlays are separated by spaces and applied in the same order as they are listed.
 This key is optional but depends on the `devicetree` key.
 Example:
   `/6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_A.dtbo
   /6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_B.dtbo`
 * `architecture` refers to the architecture this entry is defined for.
 The argument should be an architecture identifier, using the architecture vocabulary defined by the EFI specification (i.e. `IA32`, `x64`, `IA64`, `ARM`, `AA64`, …).
 If specified and this does not match (case insensitively) the local system architecture this entry should be hidden.

 Each configuration drop-in snippet must include at least a `linux` or an `efi` key and is otherwise not valid.
 Here's an example for a complete drop-in file:

     # /boot/loader/entries/6a9857a393724b7a981ebb5b8495b9ea-3.8.0-2.fc19.x86_64.conf
     title        Fedora 19 (Rawhide)